jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/gcc/14/O1/divergences/t1007-hash-object/default/divergences.md

   Before events:
     CF: strbuf_realpath_1 at abspath.c:117:4
     CT: strip_last_component at abspath.c:16:1
-    CF: strip_last_component at abspath.c:17:18
-    CT: git_offset_1st_component at git-compat-util.h:456:1
-    CF: git_offset_1st_component at git-compat-util.h:457:9
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    RF: git_offset_1st_component at git-compat-util.h:458:1
     CF: strip_last_component at abspath.c:21:26
     CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    CT: git_is_dir_sep at git-compat-util.h:447:1
-    RF: git_is_dir_sep at git-compat-util.h:449:1
-    CF: strip_last_component at abspath.c:21:26
-    [...79 more events...]
   Occurrences: 52

 Uncategorised